 Step Five: Notification of Recommended Actions

-The complainant and the NZISM member will be informed of the Senior Leadership Team findings and recommended actions following the complaint.
+The complainant and/or the NZISM member will be informed of the Senior Leadership Team findings and recommended actions following the complaint.

-The NZISM member has the right of appeal if they are not content with the resolution decided upon by the Senior Leadership Team.
-This appeal must be made in writing to the Risk & Assurance Manager.
+The complainant and/or NZISM member has the right of appeal if they are not content with the resolution decided upon by the Senior Leadership Team.
+This appeal must be made in writing to the Risk & Assurance Manager within 30 days of the decision being notified.
 The appeal will be presented to the Board for their review.
-The Boards decision on appeal is final.
+The Boards' decision on appeal is final.